-Recently updated in 2019, this model* of the Selfwinding has some really powerful features under the case thanks to one of AP’s newer movements, the 4302 calibre.
-Now operating at 4hz and holding a 70 hour power reserve, the Selfwinding has a cleaner feel than the Offshore collection with a large face despite its smaller 41mm size.
+Recently updated in 2019, this model* of the Selfwinding has some really powerful features under the case thanks to one of AP’s newer movements, the 4302 caliber.
+Now operating at 4hz and holding a 70-hour power reserve, the Selfwinding has a cleaner feel than the Offshore collection with a large face despite its smaller 41mm size.

 Audemars Piguet Millenary Hand-wound

-Moving a little further up the range, we finish up with the Millenary Hand-wound; a sophisticated and elegant timepiece which flips the rugged, screwface style of the Royal Oak and Offshore in favour of a classic, jewel-studded design.
+Moving a little further up the range, we finish up with the Millenary Hand-wound; a sophisticated and elegant timepiece that flips the rugged, screwface style of the Royal Oak and Offshore in favor of a classic, jewel-studded design.

-The oval face design is the first thing which will grab your eye, incorporating piano-style Roman Numeral markings whilst moving the escapement & balance wheel to the left so the intricacy of the movements are there to be seen.
+The oval face design is the first thing that will grab your eye, incorporating piano-style Roman Numeral markings whilst moving the escapement & balance wheel to the left so the intricacy of the movements is there to be seen.

-Now for the price, the model pictured above is the cheapest in the range, when purchased directly from AP, at £27,700.
-If you shop around online though, you can find this piece at much lower prices with bargains to be found, especially internationally, under £21,000.
+Now for the price.
+The model pictured below is the cheapest in the range, when purchased directly from AP, at $35,900 If you shop around online though, you can find this piece at much lower prices second-hand, especially internationally, at under $30,000.

 Generally, the second-hand market yields even better results for the Millenary, with rare deals found at $10,000 and below.
 But, some of these older models are very quirky in their designs, so for that money you won’t be getting something that looks like anything above, and in fact, much more like the below.